quadural/MoreRealistic_FS25/readme.md

   * APE50 is not CVT driven IRL (manual gearbox like a motorbike, but shifting lever = rotating the whole left handle.
 And then, you have a reverser lever.)
   * Aprilia 125 is not 100Hp at all IRL (especially the current 4 strokes engine)
   * Landini REX4 is not a GT version (this is a F version in game)
-  * Amazone Spreader is not a 3200 model (this is the 2600 version : not the same width at all)
+  * Amazone Spreader is not a 3200 model (this is the 2600 version)
-  * GreatPlains 1500 has the wrong optionnal attachment : this is not a fertilizer unit ! this is the small seeds attachement unit
+  * GreatPlains 1500 has the wrong optional attachment : this is not a fertilizer unit ! this is the small seeds attachement unit
   * Challenger MT635/645 and MT655/665 = not the same engine ! sisu 7.4L and 8.4L / not the same transmission : funk 18/6 and 18/9 (and so, not the same weight either)
 * In base game, more than 90% of vehicles share the same engine (same torque curve, just a factor applied to derate the power).
 You can't feel the difference between a 8.4L valmet engine and a 3.6L deutz engine => this is not a wanted experience for a driving simulator, especially with manual gears
 * A few times, MR25 has been stopped (nearly aborted) because I didn't achieve to "bend" the base game engine like I wanted
 * With base game engine, when playing with Giants studio attached to debug and "vehicleDebug" active, the game engine is eating your memory (RAM) => this is fixed with MR engine
-* MR is best suited for "hardcore" players who play vanilla game and don't spend time searching for mods => the ones that would never know MR exists
+* MR is best suited for "hardcore" players who play vanilla game and spend time driving their virtual tractors, not searching for mods => the ones that would never know MR exists